-Metro La Raza is a transfer station between lines 3 and 5 of the Metro.
-The station is named, as is the neighborhood, for the giant Monumento a La Raza on the avenue Insurgentes Norte.
-The station and the neighborhood, are in the Gustavo A. Madero alcaldia, though the monument is technically in Cuautémoc just to the south.
+Metro La Raza is a transfer station between Lines 3 and 5 of the Metro.
+The station is named, as is the neighborhood, for the giant Monumento a La Raza on the Avenue Insurgentes Norte.
+The station and the neighborhood are in the Alcaldía Gustavo A. Madero, though the monument is technically in Cuauhtémoc just to the south.

 The station logo represents the La Raza Monument.
-2019 numbers saw almost 15 million passengers use the station.
+Latest figures in 2019, saw almost 15 million passengers use the station.
 About 31,000 passengers per day on Line 3 and another 9,800 passengers on Line 5.

 Phone: 5627.4950 / 5627.4741